Companies that use Posthog

 All product analytics Posthog

-Posthog We detected 6,056 customers using Posthog and 408 customers with estimated renewals in the next 3 months.
+Posthog We detected 6,368 companies using Posthog and 481 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (23%) and the most common company size is 11-50 employees (38%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login